Polish diaspora: Benelux

+Luxembourg has 4,844 (as of 2020).

+Bulgaria

+According to 2023 estimates of the Polish Embassy in Sofia, some 5,500 Poles and people of Polish descent live in Bulgaria.
+Polish presence in Bulgaria dates back to the 19th century, with Poles contributing to the development of the country, after it regained independence.

 Czech Republic

-The Polish community in the Czech Republic is concentrated in Cieszyn Silesia (or Zaolzie), in the northeast of the country.
+The Polish community in the Czech Republic is concentrated in Cieszyn Silesia (or Trans-Olza), in the northeast of the country.
 It traces its origins to border changes after the First World War that partitioned the area between Poland and what was then Czechoslovakia, leaving many Poles on what is now the Czech side of the border.
-The Polish population was 51,968 at the 2001 census.
+The Polish population was 38,218 at the 2021 census.

 Denmark

-It is estimated that around 40,000 Poles live in Denmark.
+By 1904, there was a Polish community consisting of several thousand workers scattered throughout Denmark.
+Polak w Danii ("Pole in Denmark"), the oldest Polish newspaper in Denmark, was first published in July 1918, several months before Poland regained independence.

+According to the Danish government's statistics, almost 51,000 Polish citizen live in Denmark.
+Up to 70,000 might have Polish ancestry.
 Most live in the capital, Copenhagen.

-Faroe Islands

-Poles make up 0.2% of the population of the Faroe Islands, followed by Norwegians.
-Most live in the capital, Tórshavn.

 Finland

 The history of the Polish community in Finland dates from the early 19th century when many Poles from the Russian-controlled part of the country settled there.
-In 1917, there were around 4,000 Poles in Finland, mostly soldiers of the Russian Imperial Army, and almost all had returned to their homeland by 1921.
+In 1917, there were around 4,000 Poles in Finland, mostly soldiers of the Russian Imperial Army.
+In 1917, the Polish Legion in Finland was formed to fight for Finnish independence and then stationed in Viipuri, and after the Finnish victory some 2,500 Polish soldiers were evacuated to Poland.
+Some 200 Poles lived in Finland in the 1920s.

 Finland has never been a major destination for Polish immigrants, and only around 5,400 Poles live there.
 Most are well-educated: musicians, medical doctors, engineers and architects with families.
 Around half lives in Helsinki, and the biggest Polish organization there is the Polish Association, founded on April 3, 1917.